 Dayclubs and pool parties are only open April through October but they can be the absolute best parties in Vegas.
 Pool parties are essentially the same as nightclubs, except for the fact that the sun is out and you can go swimming.

 Everything else is the same, big DJ’s, loud music, everyone is drunk and having fun.
 These clubs will be packed!
 Its no secret that they are a ton of fun.

-One notable difference in the pool parties from the nightclubs is the dress code.
+One notable difference between the pool parties and the nightclubs is the dress code.
 Everyone is required to have swimwear at all Vegas dayclubs.
-Any athletic attire, shorts, cargo shorts and jeans are not allowed into the club.
-Women are will also be required to wear a cover-up will in line.
+Any athletic attire, shorts, cargo shorts, and jeans are not allowed into the club.
+Women will also be required to wear a cover-up while in line.
 To learn more about what to wear to Vegas pool parties check out this guide for men and this one for women.

 What is the dress code for women at Vegas nightclubs?
 At nightclubs in Las Vegas women should wear a nice dress that fits your body well in either black or a vibrant color along with a small clutch.
 A fancy top with jeans also works well.
 Women aren’t required to wear heels, but they are highly recommended.

 What is the dress code for men at a Vegas nightclub?
-At nightclubs in Las Vegas men should near either a collared shirt or sports jacket paired with nice shoes, and well fitted jeans.
+At nightclubs in Las Vegas, men should wear either a collared shirt or sports jacket paired with nice shoes, and well-fitted jeans.
 All nightclubs accept this dress code making it the safest option, although some clubs allow fitted and fashionable t-shirts.